Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

 Firstly, I am glad I can finally talk about this, because for a long time my emotions were tangled and it was hard to discern doctrine from religion from personal behaviour.
 But recently, as my brother went through a similar phase of life I was able to pick apart which was which, and I hope this helps someone.

 The first mistake I made was not thinking or praying deeply about the church I attended.
 I have gone to churches because they were near me, because my friend went there, because of many reasons, ultimately picking a church is very important and should not be taken as a temporary event that can change tomorrow, you want to give yourself a chance to grow roots so much so it is difficult to be uprooted.
-This is hard when that phase of your life is not exactly known for permanence, but not having a single church you go to will make exacarbate this impermanence.
+This is hard when that phase of your life is not exactly known for permanence, but not having a single church you go to will exacarbate this impermanence.

 _Those who are planted in the house of the LORD Shall flourish in the courts of our God.
 Psalm 92:13_